-The organ donor program in Maryland is managed by the Living Legacy Foundation of Maryland, which works in conjunction with the Washington Regional Transplant Consortium if you live in Charles, Prince Georges or Montgomery County.
-Anyone 16 years or older may elect to have the organ donor designation; if you are under 18 years of age, however, your parent or legal guardian must consent in writing.
+The organ donor program in Maryland is managed by Donate Life Maryland which works in conjunction with the Washington Regional Transplant Consortium if you live in Charles, Prince Georges or Montgomery County.
+You must be at least 18 years old to be an organ donor.
+However, minors who are 15 years and 9 months old may add an organ donor designation if a parent or legal guardian consents in writing.
 Click here for more information about the MVA’s Organ Donor Program.

 How can I volunteer to become an organ donor through the MVA?